Douglas E. Goldman Jewish Genealogy Center

 LDS (Mormon) Microfilms

 Beit Hatfutsot is the only institution in Israel and the only Jewish institution in the world with a major collection of LDS microfilms.
 Volunteers at the Genealogy Center have already extracted more than 250,000 of these records and all entries are or will be available on the JRI-Poland database.
-The list of the microfilms available in Beit Hatfutsot may now be consulted on the museum's website in English and Hebrew.
-Researchers who know the year and exact Akt number of the document may order a photocopy by filling out a separate order form online - Order LDS Records.
+Researchers in Israel may view the microfilms of interest by visiting Beit Hatfutsot.

 Realizing the enormous value of these records to family historians, the Douglas E. Goldman Jewish Genealogy Center initiated a project to create extracts of the information for a number of towns in the collection.
 In the spirit of goodwill that characterizes the world of Jewish genealogy and family history research, the Douglas E. Goldman Jewish Genealogy Center has shared this data with JRI-Poland.
 Copies of the large hand-written ledger sheets have been sent to JRI-Poland Shtetl CO-OPs for data entry and information from many thousands of vital records from Bedzin, Bialystok, Kraków, Tarnów, Warsaw, Siedlece, Rawa Mazowiecka, Sandomierz, Gora Kalwaria, Kozienice, Plonsk, Szrensk, Sobkow, Golub Dobrzyn, Ciepelow, Gniewoszow, Wolborz, Lowicz Sulmierzyce, Wloszczowa, Zakroczym, Radom, is now available on-line.